joshlevinson/Sample-WP2Markdown/olh/campaign-scheduling.md

 #### Set schedule

  You can define at which time to launch the email campaign, either immediately or on a certain day at a particular time. **Note**: If you try to schedule a launch for a date/time in the past, you are notified and prompted to enter a date/time in the future.
 You can also assign a specific time zone (e.g. the time zone of the target country).
-In this case, the launch takes place at the specified local time of that time zone, and this launch time is displayed with that time zoneâ&#128;&#153;s GMT offset.
+In this case, the launch takes place at the specified local time of that time zone, and this launch time is displayed with that time zone’s GMT offset.
 When scheduling a launch in the future, you can instruct the system to update the launch list (i.e. recipient source) before launching.
-This option is activated by default. **Please note**: If you schedule an email to launch over more than one day, be careful if you are using the [Frequency Cap](/olh/frequency-cap.md "Admin â&#128;&#147; Frequency Cap Overview"), since all the contacts on the launch list will be counted as having received the email on every day that a launch takes place.
+This option is activated by default. **Please note**: If you schedule an email to launch over more than one day, be careful if you are using the [Frequency Cap](/olh/frequency-cap.md "Admin – Frequency Cap Overview"), since all the contacts on the launch list will be counted as having received the email on every day that a launch takes place.

 #### Check personalization